Using neurobiology to understand and cure disease.

 A twisted bipolar electrode fabricated from insulated Nichrome wire.
 Designed to flank the optic tract in ex vivo brain slice preparations for electrical stimulation.
 Tip-to-tip is approximately 50 microns.

-A piece of mouse retina mounted onto a multielectrode array (MEA).
+A piece of retina mounted onto a multielectrode array (MEA).
 Dialysis tubing is glued to a piece of silver metal to create an ion-permeable anchor for improved contact with the electrodes.

 Electrophysiology

 A three-electrode configuration of a Scientifica SliceScope for multi-site stimulation and recording.
+This is a versatile platform for performing electrophysiology experiments, such as patch-clamp.

 Biological Preparations